Nova A.

 • 5.
 Rhetorical Analysis Essay Outline Examples

-What Is Rhetorical Analysis Essay?
+What Is A Rhetorical Analysis Essay?

 A rhetorical analysis essay is a type of analytical essay that examines how an author uses language and persuasion to get their message across.